ahmedkhaled11119999/react-script/Readme.md

 # create-easy-react

-## How to run "Linux users only"
+## How to run "<p style="color:red">Linux</p> users only"

 1. first you need to clone the repository.
 2. go to the directory of the repository that you cloned through your terminal.
 3. type `pwd` , copy the output using CTRL+SHIFT+V
-4. type `cd` , then open the .bashrc file using and command-line text-editor "i prefer nano so i'll use it but you can use whatever you want"
+4. type `cd` to navigate to your home directory, then open the .bashrc file using and command-line text-editor "i prefer nano so i'll use it but you can use whatever you want"
 5. type `nano .bashrc`
 6. go to the end of the file and add the following: `PATH=$PATH:CLONED_REPO_PATH`, replace "CLONED_REPO_PATH" with the copied text in your clipboard by clicking CTRL+SHIFT+V in the temrinal.
 7. click CTRL+S to save if you are using nano then CTRL+X to close, or :wq! in command mode for vim or whatever your text-editor saving shortcut and then exit.